 - 2.1.
-The Ri's Designated Safeguarding Officers are the first point of contact for anyone who has a safeguarding question or concern, needs to report a disclosure or who needs advice.
-If you are unsure, it is much better to ask than to risk not reporting something which may be a genuine safeguarding concern. - 2.2.
+The Ri's Designated Safeguarding Officers are the first point of contact for anyone who has a safeguarding question or concern, needs to report a disclosure or who needs advice. - If you are unsure, it is much better to ask than to risk not sharing something which may be a genuine safeguarding concern; no question is too small. - 2.2.
 All safeguarding concerns or disclosures MUST be reported to the Ri's Designated Safeguarding Officers or relevant responsible person (as detailed below) within 24 hours.

-Designated Safeguarding Officer Samantha Durbin (DSO) 020 7670 2915 or 07741 657 952 Deputy Designated Safeguarding Peter Gallivan Officer(s) (DDSOs) 020 7670 2927 or 07704 515 238 DSOs' contact email address safeguarding@ri.ac.uk
+Designated Safeguarding Officer (DSO) Samantha Durbin - 07741 657 952 Deputy Designated Safeguarding Officer(s) (DDSOs) Jemma Naumann - 07734 449 268 DSOs' contact email address safeguarding@ri.ac.uk

 2.3.
-If a concern involves one of the DSOs, or you do not feel your concern has been acted on appropriately, you should contact the Director of the Ri.
+If a concern involves one of the DSOs, or you do not feel your concern has been acted on appropriately, you should contact the Ri's Director of Science and Engagement.